VandyHacks-Internal/vandyhacks-dev-assessment-internal/questions/level0/one/README.md

 How many of the hackers can you be sure are from Vanderbilt University?
 Hint: look at the emails.

 ## Answer format
 Your answer should be in the form of an integer.
-Place that integer into a file in this folder called `filter.txt` with no tabs, spaces, newlins or units.
+Place that integer into a file in this folder called `filter.txt` with no tabs, spaces, newlines or units.